CasualPokePlayer/test-roms/README.md

-# test-roms
+# SGB Multiplayer Test

-This repository aims to store all test ROMs created by me.
-Each one is their own branch in this repository.
-The gb-starter-kit from ISSOtm is used as a base.
+This test aims to research what non-$30 writes increment the joypad counter.